lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 ## Introducing the Transformer Class

 In part 1, the viewController has a function named`transformFromTwoSources`.
-I have moved the implementation of the function to a class, `TransactionListTwoSourceTransformer`,  in its own file.
+I have moved the implementation of this function to a class, `TransactionListTwoSourceTransformer`.

 The viewController now looks like this: